databricks/terraform-databricks-examples/examples/adb-basic/README.md

-# Basic deployment example of Azure Databricks workspace objects
+# VNet-injected Azure Databricks workspace and workspace objects

 This example deploys a [vnet-injected Azure Databricks](https://learn.microsoft.com/en-us/azure/databricks/administration-guide/cloud-configurations/azure/vnet-inject) workspace with a single cluster.
 You can use it to learn how to start using this repo's examples and deploy resources into your Azure Environment.